Chapter 5:

 "These are just ordeals I must face," I muttered to myself as I massaged my tingling cheeks.
 My initial day hadn't unfolded as I'd hoped, but I was determined to cling to the belief that it didn't determine the path of my journey in this new school.

 That night, my thoughts unfurled into a ballet, spinning and twirling like dervishes in my mind.
-I mulled over countless ways to introduce myself to my new classmates, each idea more elaborate and convoluted than the last.
+I mulled over countless ways to introduce myself to my new classmates, each idea more elaborate than the last.
+And when I'd finally found the right one, I kept on playing it in my mind on repeat, until I had it perfectly memorized.
 I had to make a memorable impression, to convey the person I aspired to become, but nothing felt quite right.

-The next morning, as I ventured into the unfamiliar corridors of my new high school, a tremor of anxiety ran through me.
+The next morning, as I ventured into the unfamiliar corridors of my new high school, the anxiety within me ran like tremors of earthquakes.Each classroom door I passed seemed to hold a world of its own – a world that felt strangely familiar to the others, yet completely out of reach for me.
+An outsider peering into a life he wasn't a part of.
 I passed down a number of classrooms, side by the side the corridor walls that seeped light in with occasional breaks, eventually reaching my class.
-10-B. They all seemed so home, and on the other hand I felt like an intruder in this foreign territory, acutely aware of the eyes that watched my every step.
+10-B. Here it is, the gateway to my new beginning, and yet, I felt like an intruder, every nerve ending screaming at the unknown faces that awaited me on the other side.

 One interesting, or perhaps not-so-interesting, thing I realized this morning was that my route to school followed the same path I had taken on the second day I arrived in this town.
 The one where I encountered all those troublemakers.
 This meant that if I ever needed to go home late for any reason, I might have to take a different route, just to stay safe.

 Rudger's High School.
 According to what my father had told me, it's considered a prestigious school in this town.
 I wasn't sure if the word "prestigious" really fit with me, though.
-Just because I came from a school in a more urban area, I didn't face any problems getting a seat here.
+Just because I came from a city school, I didn't face any problems getting a seat here.

 "Please, come on in."
 I entered the room, my nerves at their peak.
 Ms. Indy's eyes met mine, my new homeroom teacher, and at first, her expression appeared neither particularly warm nor cold.
 However, her tone quickly shifted from a matter-of-fact one to a more welcoming one.